statichunt/geeky-hugo/exampleSite/content/blog/how-to-start-a-youtube-channel.md

 I highly recommended choosing a topic that you’re familiar with when starting your channel.
 Begin with your niche, a topic you’re passionate about.
 It allows you to provide valuable content as a content creator.
 If you have a decent amount of knowledge about a subject, you can work more consistently and diligently.
 It allows you to work on things you enjoy.

-#### Customizing Your Channel Layout

-Customize your channel layout to optimize the viewer experience.
+Customize Your Channel Layout: Be sure to customize your channel layout to optimize the viewer experience.
 Organize your playlists, featured videos, and sections to highlight your best content and make it easily accessible to your audience.

 ### 7. Develop a Video Content Strategy